 Mount Astley is interesting for a number of reasons.
 I wasn’t even aware of this peak before I found out that Raf and Eric were planning to ascend it on Sunday, June 7th and invited me along.
 I did absolutely no research and for some reason Raf convinced me that it was a short day out.
 I blew off Phil Richards (we were planning Threepoint Mountain) because of a later start on Astley and a feeling of laziness induced by a long drive and ascent of Wildhorse Ridge with my family the day before.
 Sorry Phil!!
-So back to interesting Mount Astley.
-The reasons I find this peak interesting;
+So back to what makes Mount Astley interesting;

-- Nobody seems sure where the summit is.
+- Nobody seems to be very sure where the actual summit is.
 Yep!
 That’s the truth.
 Indications are that the summit is the one directly above the Cascade River but since the mountain has been officially unnamed, nobody is sure anymore.
-Read on…
+How bizarre is that?

 - The higher summit actually has two summit blocks.
 The easternmost one entails difficult, exposed and very loose scrambling.
 It’s also clearly a wee bit higher than the western summit and has slightly better views too.
 So tagging the highest point on the Astley massif is difficult scrambling rather than just moderate.

-- Both the lower west and higher east summits are visible from Lake Minnewanka and the Trans Canada Highway so that doesn’t help either. (i.e. peakfinder shows both summits and calls it ‘Astley’).
+- Both the lower west and higher east summits are visible from Lake Minnewanka and the Trans Canada Highway so that doesn’t help either. (i.e. peakfinder shows both summits and calls them Mount Astley).

 These types of approaches are always more fun on approach and this one was no different.
-It’s nice not to be bushwhacking and climbing up the rocky creek bed was like climbing stairs.
-This terrain gets very hard on the knees on descent though.
+It was very nice not to be bushwhacking and climbing up the rocky creek bed was like climbing stairs.
+This terrain is hard on the knees on descent.
 Eventually the narrow canyon widened and there was more debris from the brutal 2013 June floods scattered around.
 We could navigate through most of it easily.
-Some of it was a PITA but nothing serious.
+Some of it was a PITA but nothing too serious.
 To our surprise there was no running water in this drainage until the split, where we wanted to go climber’s left.
-We gratefully drank cupful’s of fresh, cold water and refilled our bottles before continuing up a steep side drainage towards the upper hanging valley under Astley’s summits.
+We gratefully drank cupfulls of fresh, cold water and refilled our bottles before continuing up a steep side drainage towards the upper hanging valley under Astley’s summits.

 Raf, Eric and I started towards the easternmost peak on loose scree and some very handy snow patches.
 Eventually we found a moderate gully which led on scree and slabs to the col between Steven’s peak and ours.
 Some folks won’t like coming down this stuff – slabs can be tricky especially when wet.
 From the ridge, the summit block looked impressive!
 I was hoping it would stay ‘moderate’ and it did.
 As we climbed the final slopes it was also very obvious that our peak was higher than the one that Steven was now standing on top of.
 This was a surprise, but made me satisfied with our decision to bag this summit rather than the other one.

 As we walked the final stretch to the summit, we immediately noticed that there was a slightly higher summit immediately to the east.
 It was also very obvious that we were quite a bit higher than the west summit that Steven climbed.
 I didn’t waste any time and started the scramble over to the high point.
-I quickly realized that this wasn’t going to be as moderate as the previous sections!
+I quickly realized that this wasn’t going to be as moderate as the previous sections were.
 The rock is extremely friable on this traverse, and the exposure is pretty severe on both sides.
 Great care must be taken here.
 I eventually did make it over and indeed, the summit was slightly higher, maybe 1 or 2 meters.
-The views to the south, east and north were very nice.
-Inglismaldie, Girouard, Peechee, Costigan, Saddle, Orient Point, Blackrock, Devil’s Head and of course Mount Aylmer were all very prominent.
+The views to the south, east and north were very nice indeed.
+Inglismaldie, Girouard, Peechee, Costigan, Saddle, Orient Point, Blackrock, Devils Head, Carrot, Stenton and of course Mount Aylmer were all very prominent.
 Further away, Mount Assiniboine and other summits west and north were also looking fine under the clear, hot June sky.